krasimir/react-in-patterns/book/chapter-02/README.md

 }
 ```

 The `Title` component has only one input (prop) - `text`.
-The parent component (`App`) should provide it as an attribute while using the `<Title>` tag.
-Alongside the component definition we also have to define at least `propTypes`.
-In there we define the type of every property and React hints us in the console if something unexpected gets sent. `defaultProps` is another useful option.
-We may use it to set a default value of component's props so that if the developer forgets to pass them we have meaningful values.

-React is not defining strictly what should be passed as a prop.
-It may be whatever we want.
-It could even be another component:
+The parent component (`App`) should provide it as an attribute when using the `<Title>` tag.
+React does not strictly define what should be passed as a prop.
+It can be different things, even another component.

 ```js
 function SomethingElse({ answer }) {